 - σ2 is the variance, and x is the independent variable for which you want to evaluate the function

 - The Cumulative Normal Distribution function is given by the integral, from -∞ to x, of the Normal Probability Density function.

 How to use the NORMDIST Function in Excel?

 To understand the uses of the NORMDIST function, let’s look at an example:

 Suppose we are given the following data:

 - Value for which we need distribution: 52

 If we wish to calculate the cumulative distribution function for the data above, the formula to use is:

 If we wish to calculate the probability mass function for the data above, the formula to use is:

 - The NORMDIST function was replaced by NORM.DIST function in Excel 2010.
 NORM.DIST provides more accuracy than the NORMDIST function.
 The NORMDIST function is still available in Excel 2010 version.
 However, it is stored in the list of compatibility functions to allow compatibility with earlier versions of Excel.

-- The NORM.DIST function refers to any normal distribution, whereas the NORMSDIST compatibility function and the NORM.S.DIST function refers specifically to the unit normal distribution.
+- The NORM.DIST function refers to any normal distribution, whereas the NORMSDIST compatibility function and the NORM.S.DIST function refer specifically to the unit normal distribution.

 - #NUM! error – Occurs if the given standard_dev argument is less than or equal to zero.

-- #VALUE! error – Occurs when any of the given argument is non-numeric or is a non-logical value.
+- #VALUE! error – Occurs when any of the given arguments is non-numeric or is a non-logical value.

 - If mean = 0, standard_dev = 1, and cumulative = TRUE, NORMDIST returns the standard normal distribution, NORMSDIST.